 God’s grace … beautiful ‘grace’ … becomes so very obvious through our ever deepening relationship with Jesus.
 He loves us without limits.
 Grace really does place our lives in perspective, greatly diminishing the average worries and woes that can face us in everyday life.

-The love flowing to us individually and collectively from God, through his grace in action, really does draw us effortlessly to love him back.
+The love flowing to us individually and collectively from God, through his grace in action, again really does draw us effortlessly to love him back.

 I completely understand some of that stuff written above may ‘seem’ unreachable when you are just starting out on the path of faith.
 Firstly, I did come to recognise that when we ‘get our heads around’ what he actually did for us through the life and death of Jesus, we are encouraged to open our hearts towards him.
 Although atheist websites fail ‘to get it’, I can say with confidence that ‘recorded historical events‘ actually support the Bible’s account of events, rather than challenge them.

 Secondly and importantly for myself, the relationship between God and me slowly but surely kindled deeper emotions as I relaxed into it.
 Now if an analytical dude like me can do it, I believe that anyone can!
-That is I did find plenty of exacting proof for myself.
-(Again, if you wish to read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)
+That is, I did find plenty of exacting proof for myself.
+(Once again, if you wish to read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)